imrezaulkrm/docker/Ubuntu/README.md

 ## Customization

 1.Installing Packages: Inside the Dockerfile, you can use RUN commands to install packages using apt.
-For example RUN apt update && apt install -y <package-name>
+For example RUN sh apt update && apt install -y <package-name>

 2.Configuration: Customize the environment by adding configuration files or scripts to the Dockerfile.